 U.S. citizens and permanent residents can apply for federal or private loans to cover your cost of attendance.
 Please note that EMHRM students are not eligible for federal loans during their summer semester(s) since they are enrolled for 2.5 credits and to be eligible for federal loans you must be taking a minimum of 6 credits per semester (including summers).
 During the summer semester(s) you would need to borrow a private loan in place of the federal loan program or pay out of pocket.
 Cornell cannot recommend any particular lender, but encourages you to compare lenders and loan terms to select the lender that best fits your needs.
 Review these guidelines and tips to help you with the process.
 Learn about the advantages of taking federal student loans over private, non-federal loans.
 We have a neutral lending list which students from Cornell have previously borrowed through.
 Students may choose any lender, including one not on our list:

 Yes.
 International students are welcome to apply.
 They must meet our standard admissions requirements and submit official TOEFL or IELTS scores that meet Cornell University minimum scores.
 The English proficiency requirement may be waived if you meet certain critera.

 What degree will I earn from this program?

-The Executive Master of Human Resource Management Program leads to a Master of Professional Studies (MPS) degree in Human Resources.
+The Executive Master of Human Resource Management Program leads to a Master of Professional Studies (MPS) degree.

 The best way to begin pursuing admission is to complete a pre-assessment to determine your eligibility for this program.
 If you’re eligible for admission, we will be in touch with further information and guidance.